 This protected characteristic is one in which the comparison against the census is impacted as we are comparing total population against working age population.
-It is also the case that the college monitoring considers slightly different age brackets from the census and this has been adjusted for the next reporting period.
 As has been the case in the past, we attract the vast majority of applications from individuals who are over 25 years old.
 This could be due to qualification and experience requirements of posts advertised however these are reviewed regularly to ensure that post requirements are necessary and justifiable.
 This is not only necessary to ensure a fair and appropriate process but to attain an adequate pool of applicants in a rural location.